ptitSeb/box86/README.md

 A note about Wine
 ----

 Wine is now partly supported.
-Wine integreted program all runs, annd some windows program and games now run fine.
+Wine integreted programs all run, and some windows programs and games now run fine.
 Don't forget most Windows games use Direct3D, that may require a complete OpenGL driver and as high profile as possible (and gl4es with ES2 backend have issue with Wine for now).
 Also, vulkan is not wrapped on box86, so vk3d is not usable yet, even if supported by the hardware.

 ----